group-08/client/README.md

 - Players
 - etc.

 The Player is linked to one user and receives the cards.
-The fields display where the pieces are on and let a player choose a move.
+The fields display where the pieces are on and let a player choose a move.<br>
+The main class of the game is gameboard in gameboard.js

 ## Launch & Deployment
 For your local development environment you'll need Node.js >= 8.10.
 You can download it [here](https://nodejs.org).
 All other dependencies including React get installed with: